ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 13 individuals were identified as plague-positive based on a combination of PCR assays, shotgun sequencing, and targeted enrichment for the *[[Yersinia pestis\|Y. pestis]]* whole genome (Tables @tbl:plague_positive_high_coverage and @tbl:plague_positive_low_coverage).
 Of the 13 individuals, 9 had chromosomal coverage sufficient for phylogenetic analyses.

 Overall, plague was detected in 4% of all individuals in this study.
-When excluding plague-negative archaeological sites, this estimate rises to 8.2% of individuals. *[[Yersinia pestis|Y. pestis]]* was observed exclusively in the Medieval Period, with no evidence of plague in the Viking Age settlements at Ribe Lindegärden or the Early Modern cemetery at Horsens.
+When excluding plague-negative archaeological sites, this estimate rises to 8.2% of individuals. *[[Yersinia pestis|Y. pestis]]* was observed primarily in the Medieval Period, with no evidence of plague in the Viking Age settlements at Ribe Lindegärden or the Early Modern cemetery at Horsens.

 > - Absence of plague in Viking/Early Modern could easily be a false negative.<br>
 > - These periods are sparsely sampled, with fewer sites and individuals sampled.<br>